fejoejs/TIC-TAC-TOE-WEB-APPLICATION/README.md

-# SCT_WD_3

 # 🎮 TIC-TAC-TOE WEB APPLICATION

 ## 📌 Overview
-This project is a responsive and interactive **Tic-Tac-Toe Web App** developed as part of the SkillCraft Technology Web Development Internship.
-It allows users to play:
+This project is a responsive and interactive **Tic-Tac-Toe Web App**  It allows users to play:
 - 🔁 **Player vs Player (PvP) Mode**
 - 🤖 **Player vs Computer (AI) Mode**